Boursin Mashed Potatoes have been a long time favorite of mine. If you’ve never tried them, now is the time!

 They can also be stored in a reusable pastry bag, tied tightly at both ends.
 This is a handy way to store them and easily reheat them.

-What to serve Boursin Mashed Potatoes with
+What To Serve Boursin Mashed Potatoes With

 Boursin Mashed Potatoes are an easy side dish that go well with many things.
 Here are a few of my favorite things to serve them with: